-The Buntings were supposed to be well off, and it was understood that Chain Row, the row of Cottages on the North side of Derby Road, just below the Toll Bar, was the property of the first Mrs. Bunting.
+Adeline is with us and points out that ….“starting from the south side of East Street was Mr. George Bunting’s pork shop.
+The Buntings were supposed to be well off, and it was understood that Chain Row, the row of Cottages on the North side of Derby Road, just below the Toll Bar, was the property of the first Mrs. Bunting.”

-After the death of his first wife, who left him with one little girl, Annie, he married Miss Mary Ann Doxey, by whom he had two or three children.
+“After the death of Mr. Bunting’s first wife, who left him with one little girl, Annie, he married Miss Mary Ann Doxey, by whom he had two or three children.”

-George Bunting died at 14 Friar Street, Long Eaton , in January 1892, aged 68.
+In the late 1870’s George Bunting left Ilkeston and eventually settled in Long Eaton.
+He died there, at 14 Friar Street, on January 26th 1892, aged 68.

 In December of that same year and from the same address, one of his daughters of his second marriage, Elizabeth Gaskill Bunting, married Kneesall-born farmer William Moseley.

 Looking back at the photo at the top of the page, into the Bunting premises, about 1880, moved butcher Arthur William Sudbury (1854-1899), eldest child of William and Mary (nee Gamble) of Oakwell Farm in South Street.
 He was with his wife, Sarah (nee Tatham), the daughter of Amos and Eliza (nee Bell) and their children.
 His next-door neighbour, (in the second building with a white fascade) was Edwin Sutton, auctioneeer and valuer.
 This had once been the home of Pat Pollard.

 In 1888 both these houses were put up for auction and were bought by Dr. Robert Wood for £1450.
 The doctor lived next door in the premises known as the ‘Doctor’s House’ !!
 The large building on the right is the Liberal Club with Anchor Row next to it.